Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 Significance Level

-The significance level, denoted as alpha (α), is the threshold used to decide whether to reject the null hypothesis.
+The significance level, often denoted as alpha (α), is the threshold used to decide whether to reject the null hypothesis.
 It represents the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
-Common significance levels are 0.05, 0.01, and 0.10.
-In this context, a significance level of 0.01 means that there is a 1% risk of concluding that a difference exists when there is none.
+Commonly set at 0.05, this level indicates that there is a 5% risk of concluding that a difference exists when there is none.
+Choosing an appropriate significance level is crucial for the validity of hypothesis testing.

 Recommended video: